 The University Dining Service provides a variety of flexible meal plans to meet student needs.
 These plans are available for both resident and non-resident students.
-There are three dining facilities on campus: the Jack Hopper Dining Hall, the Food Court located in the Theron Montgomery Building, and the Jazzman's Café located in the Houston Cole Library.
-Meals can be purchased in all three locations on a cash basis.
+There are four dining facilities on campus: the Jack Hopper Dining Hall, the Food Court located in the Theron Montgomery Building, the Gamecock Diner located behind Stephenson Hall, and the Jazzman's Café located in the Houston Cole Library.
+Meals can be purchased in all four locations on a cash basis.
 University Dining Services also provides catering services both on and off campus.